imhicihu/Software-installations/README.md

 # RATIONALE #

 * First time installation procedures.
-A _quick-list_ of software to install with a focus on open-source projects mostly for the Microsoft Windows© realm.
+A _quick-list_ of software to install with a focus on open-source projects mostly for the Microsoft WindowsÂ© realm.
 By the way, a repo in _perpetual_ progress
 * This repo is a living document that will grow and adapt over time according to meet needs, budgets, CPU's power, internal projects, etc.

 ![software.png](https://bitbucket.org/repo/p8AERab/images/1919189782-octubre-1-2019.jpg)